nextest-rs/nextest/site/src/book/pre-built-binaries.md

 cargo binstall cargo-nextest --secure
 ```

+## Community-maintained binaries

+These binaries are not supported by the nextest team.
+They are maintained by the community.

 ### Using Homebrew

-If you have [Homebrew](https://brew.sh/) available, you can install nextest with:
+If you have [Homebrew](https://brew.sh/) available, install nextest with:

 ```
 brew install cargo-nextest